GIT_FEED

 What it does

-This repository is a massive, curated collection of step-by-step tutorials that teach programmers how to build well-known technologies — like databases, web browsers, and operating systems — completely from scratch.
-Think of it as a 'learn by doing' library where developers deepen their understanding by rebuilding tools they already use every day.
+This repository is a massive collection of step-by-step guides that teach programmers how to build well-known technologies — like databases, web browsers, and operating systems — entirely from scratch.
+The idea is that truly understanding how something works requires building it yourself, inspired by the Richard Feynman quote: 'What I cannot create, I do not understand.'

 Why it matters